engcang/khnp_competition2021/README.md

 <br>

+## ● What you can change
++ You can edit codes realted to control the robot.
+Currently, `champ` controller and temporal gripping controller is included in `main.launch` file.
++ In detail, you can edit any files under `pipebot_config/config` directory.
++ You can edit `hardwareInterface` of `transmission` in `pipebot.urdf` file to change the type of ROS controller.
+  + Only from line 10 to line 245 of the .urdf file.
-+ Add your autonomous navigation algorithm code and controller as follows:
++ Add your autonomous navigation algorithm code and controller in `main.launch`.
   + Open `main.launch` to edit
 ```xml
 <?xml version="1.0"?>